uriapete/anim-list-frontend/README.md

 A React app showing off some anime.

 ### Why?
-One may be new to anime or is bored and in the mood and want to browse the medium.
+One may be new to anime or is bored and in the mood to browse the medium.
 This site is a simple way just to do just that.

 ### How?
 Using Jikan-TS, a TypeScript wrapper for Jikan, an unofficial API of MyAnimeList, for show data and information, and React as a frontend, the site aims to be quick and easy to use.